 - Opting for private marketplace deals can be a good solution for this quarter, since programmatic auctions may not give you the desired results.
 PMP deals give you more control and increase the value of your inventory.

-Publishers will notice that their websites are performing much better than the last quarter, which means that they should be doing whatever they can to improve their revenue generation.
+In Q2, publishers will notice that their websites are performing much better than last quarter, which means they should do whatever they can to improve their revenue generation.
 The following points can be of help for the same.

-- Check if the ad formats you used in the last quarter are actually performing well.
+- Check if the ad formats you used last quarter are performing well.
 If they haven’t led to increased ad viewability, you should consider discarding them and using ad formats that work for you.

 - In the second quarter, you can also leverage honorifics, namely Mother’s Day, Memorial Day, and Father’s Day.